fs-dlh/fs-dlh/blog/regularization_task8.md

  $$\text{Loss} = \text{Original Loss} + \lambda \sum |w_i|$$

  Because the absolute value penalty creates a sharp constraint, it tends to drive some weights exactly to zero.
-This mathematically removes those features from the model, making L1 an automatic method for feature selection
+This mathematically removes those features from the model, making L1 an automatic method for feature selection.

 ## How it works:
-It places a tax proportional to the absolute weight of each item, pushing unnecessary features all the way to zero (throwing useless toys completely out of the backpack)
+It places a tax proportional to the absolute weight of each item, pushing unnecessary features all the way to zero (throwing useless toys completely out of the backpack).

 ## Pros:
 Automatically performs feature selection by removing irrelevant inputs